Opioid Prescribing Resources

 - Google Launches Effort to Fight Opioid Epidemic

 - CDC Guideline for Prescribing Opioids for Chronic Pain

 - Promoting Safer and More Effective Pain Management

 - Reversing the Opioid Epidemic

 - ASPS Summary on America's Addiction to Opioids

 - Opioid Fast Facts

-The goal of this activity is to improve the safe prescribing of opioid analgesics for chronic pain.
-Earn a CME credit by taking a free course on opioids.
+The goal of this activity is to improve the safe prescribing of opioids.
+Earn CME credits by taking courses on opioids.

 ASPS is working with the Alliance of Specialty Medicine to influence Congress as they study the opioid epidemic.